J.D./M.S. Dual Degree Program

 By enrolling in this dual-degree program, in addition to receiving a discounted tuition rate, law students may also receive a further discount for the last two years through fellowships and other financial support from Notre Dame.
 Fellowships or other financial support awarded prior to matriculation in the dual J.D./ESTEEM degree program may still be applied to the first year of law students’ tuition and to the ESTEEM summer after the first year.
 Financial support awarded prior to matriculation in the dual degree program is, however, subject to review for years 2 and 3 of the dual-degree program, given the new tuition cost.
 For further information on employment outcomes of the ESTEEM program see here.

-First year law students interested in beginning the program in Fall 2021 apply through the SLATE system.
-Students submit to the ESTEEM program within the Graduate School an application form; an official test score (LSAT or GRE are preferred; GMAT or MCAT are accepted); transcripts from undergraduate institution and the Law School; a resume or CV; a statement of intent; entrepreneurial mindset material (prompt given in application); and three letters of recommendation.
-Applications are due by the end of the day (11:59 PM) on Sunday, March 15, 2021.
+First year law students interested in beginning the program in Summer 2024 apply through the SLATE system.
+Students submit to the ESTEEM program within the Graduate School an application form; transcripts from undergraduate institution and the Law School; a resume or CV; a statement of intent; entrepreneurial mindset material (prompt given in application); and three letters of recommendation.
+Applications are due by one of the application deadlines: September 27, December 1, January 30 or March 15.
 Candidates who submit a completed application by that date will the be interviewed (via Zoom).

-For questions about the ESTEEM program please contact Kyle Williams, Assistant Director of the ESTEEM Graduate Program Curriculum, at firstname.lastname@example.org.
+For questions about the ESTEEM program please contact Iseli Hernandez, Admissions Recruiter at firstname.lastname@example.org.